prismicio/prismic-client/README.md

 * Server-side with NodeJS
 * Client-side as part of your build with Browserify, Webpack
 * Client-side with a simple script tag

+#### Polyfils
+To support legacy browsers you will need to include polyfills.

 #### Starter kits